sap-tutorials/Tutorials/tutorials/abap-environment-a4c-inbound-communication/abap-environment-a4c-inbound-communication.md

 ## Details
 ### You will learn
   - How to expose an OData service for external consumption, using a **Service Binding**
-  - How to make the provisioning system available for connection from other ABAP systems, by defining the necessary inbound communication artefacts.
-The service can then be consumed from your second SAP Cloud Platform, ABAP Environment instance
+  - How to make the provisioning system available for connection from other ABAP systems
-  - Optional: How to test your service URL in Postman
+  - How to test your service URL in Postman (optional)

   This involves some overhead for one consumer; however, the advantage is that you can add several consumer systems, or users (for example, with different authentication) pointing to the same HTTP service, wrapped in the same Communication Scenario.